-A Volunteer Employee Benefit Association account (VEBA) is a tax-free health care savings plan funded entirely by your employer.
+A Voluntary Employee Benefit Association account (VEBA) is a tax-free health care savings plan funded entirely by your employer.
 As soon as your employer contributes to your VEBA account, the money belongs to you.
 You pay no taxes on the balance, the interest earned, or on withdrawals.

 Using your VEBA account